govuk-react/govuk-react/CONTRIBUTING.md

 ### Anchors

 We want to be router agnostic.
 We want to support parent projects using React Router or Reach Router, without introducing either as a dependency of this project.
 As such we provide an `as` prop on components that we expect can be used as React Router Links or NavLinks.
-We recommend using the [`asNavLink` HOC](https://www.npmjs.com/package/as-nav-link).
-More details in https://github.com/govuk-react/govuk-react/issues/423.

 ### White Space